kleinsimon/LV-Actor-Pub-Sub/README.md

 # Details

-Every channel has its own message queue and runs asynchronous.
+Every channel has its own message queue and runs asynchronously.
 It keeps track of the subscribed actors (identified by their enqueuer).
 When a message is dequeued, copies of it are send to every subscribed enqueuer.
 The management of the channels and their assoicited topics is done using a single VI, which is wrapped by some helpers.
 This way, no references need to be passed, everything is stored in the non-reentrant registry, which is associated to the application instance.

 # Dependencies